ranjithnrjk/custom_pdf_chatbot/README.md

 > MBZUAI/LaMini-GPT-1.5B ==> 2.5 min on average

-- finalised third model due to performance and speed of response.
+- finalized third model due to performance and speed of response.

 ## Test results

 ![Alt text](./Local_LLM_bot.png)

 - Note
-  - The chatbot is enable with memory using sqlite3 database with django.
+  - The chatbot is enabled with memory using SQLite3 database with Django to develop both frontend and backend.

 ## Libraries used